PencilCode/codegym/src/documents/ref/variables.html.md

 write x * x * x
 </pre>

+The single equals `=` assigns or changes a variable value.
+Be sure to not try to use `=` to test equality, because it will change your variable instead of testing it.
+Tests are done with `is`.

-<h3>Variable Names versus Strings</h3>
+<h3>Variable Names and Strings</h3>

-A variable can also remember a string, which can be any sequence of text characters.
+A variable can also remember any sequence of text characters, called a <em>string</em>.

 <pre class="jumbo">
 song = "GEC"